 Feeding is a really important skill for a coach!
 Watch Mark talk through some feeding progressions, some of which you will have seen if you have attended an inspire2coach Level 1 & Level 2 tennis coaching course . . .
 Oops!
-This content can’t be accessed with your membership.
-Visit the membership page to learn more about our…
+You aren’t logged in!
+This content is available to members only.
+Visit the membership page to learn more about our different membership…

 For a lot of players, the back-hand is their weaker shot and therefore a lot of attacking balls target the back-hand side of the court.